gihar/StatusValidator/README.md

 - `--verbose` enables debug-level logging.
 - `--force` ignores the cache and revalidates every row.
 - `--checkdate` revalidates rows whose "Check date" is missing, invalid, or older than the current week.
+- `--rules` copies the configured rules text to the dedicated sheet after validation.

 ### Remote Deployment
 1. Provision Python 3.10+ and gather credentials (service-account JSON and `config.yaml`).